dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-brushes)

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.SolidColorBrush> class derives from the `Brush` class, and is used to paint an area with a solid color.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.SolidColorBrush> class derives from the <xref:Microsoft.Maui.Controls.Brush> class, and is used to paint an area with a solid color.
 There are a variety of approaches to specifying the color of a <xref:Microsoft.Maui.Controls.SolidColorBrush>.
-For example, you can specify its color with a `Color` value or by using one of the predefined <xref:Microsoft.Maui.Controls.SolidColorBrush> objects provided by the `Brush` class.
+For example, you can specify its color with a `Color` value or by using one of the predefined <xref:Microsoft.Maui.Controls.SolidColorBrush> objects provided by the <xref:Microsoft.Maui.Controls.Brush> class.

 The <xref:Microsoft.Maui.Controls.SolidColorBrush> class defines the `Color` property, of type `Color`, which represents the color of the brush.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.